rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 If `userId` is not present, `anonymousId` will be used instead.
 {% endhint %}

 RudderStack supports all the default attributes for the **`User`** object.
-Additionally, for the custom attributes you can map the RudderStack payload key to the Gainsight PX key in the RudderStack dashboard as shown:
+For the custom attributes, you can map the RudderStack payload attribute to the Gainsight PX attribute in the RudderStack dashboard under the **User Attribute Mapping** section, as shown:

 ![User Custom Attribute Mapping](../../.gitbook/assets/gainsight-px-user-attribute-mapping-1.png)

 {% hint style="warning" %}
-If the mapping is not provided, all the attributes apart from the default ones are dropped.
+If the custom attribute mapping is not provided, all the attributes apart from the default ones are dropped.
 {% endhint %}

 A sample `identify` call is as shown below: